martijnkruiten/cf_surfsara_lib/README.md

 }
 ```

-### CF-serverd shortcut configuration
+### CF-serverd shortcut configuration for cfengine version less then 3.10.1

-If pull request [864](https://github.com/cfengine/masterfiles/pull/864) is applied you do not have to
-change anything else you have to add the `shorcut templates` to `controls/cf_serverd.cf`
+For older versions you have to manually add the `shorcut templates` to `controls/cf_serverd.cf`
 ```
       "$(sys.workdir)/templates"
       handle => "server_access_grant_access_templates",